JEROBOAM, THE MAN THAT REPLACED GOD (I Kings 11-14)

 King Salomon, yes the wise Salomon, was bankrupting the country.
 A man by the name of Jeroboam rebelled against the king’s economic policies and heavy taxation.
 Jeroboam went into exile and waited for the country to collapse.
 Salomon’s son Rehoboam continued his father’s policies and ten tribes separated from the House of David and made Jeroboam king over Israel.
 Rehoboam ended up with the tribe of Judah and an enormous debt.
 He planned a military action but the prophet Shemaiah, with orders from the Lord, told him to cool it.
 Brothers should not fight each other.

 Jeroboam like David was aware of the influence religion had on the people.
 He could take them away from the House of David, but how could he stop them from going to Jerusalem to worship the God of their fathers?
 He had his craftsmen make two golden calves and placed them in Bethel and Dan.
 When he himself was about to make an offering to his calves, a man of God appeared and condemned Jeroboam’s perversion of religion.
 He warned that his son would die and most of his false prophets.
-The King pointed at the prophet and ordered that he be apprehended.
+The king pointed at the prophet and ordered that he be apprehended.
 That instant, his hand shriveled and he could not move it.
-Now it was the King that had to plead with the prophet to intercede for him to the Living God.
-The plea of the man of God was answered and the King invited the man to eat with him.
-The man informed the King that the Lord did not allow him to do that at any price and then rode away on his donkey.
+Now it was the king that had to plead with the prophet to intercede for him to the Living God.
+The plea of the man of God was answered and the king invited the man to eat with him.
+The man informed the king that the Lord did not allow him to do that at any price and then rode away on his donkey.

 The man of God’s mission was to deliver God’s terms to Jeroboam and then get out of the country, and not go back the way he came.
 A local prophet heard about the man of God and he went after him and convinced him that the Lord had a change of heart and that he could come back with him for a meal and some rest.
 The man of God fell for the lie and returned to Bethel and the false prophet’s home.
 Just as he stepped out of the door of his host, he realized that he could not go back the same way that he had returned on.
 He had wasted precious time and now had to travel when hungry lions were on the prowl.
-That put him in unsafe territory and a lion killed him but did not maul him.
+That put him in unsafe territory and a lion killed him, but did not maul him.
 The lion guarded his body until the false prophet retrieved and buried him.
 The object of this unbelievable incident was that God had to be obeyed and what he tells his prophets to tell others will come to pass.
 And God’s own people are not exempt from punishment when they disobey God’s orders.

 King Jeroboam soon found out that what the man of God predicted began to happen.
 His son became very ill.
 He induced his wife to disguise herself and seek the help of Ahijah, a prophet of Jehovah.
 Ahijah anticipated the lady and informed her that the Lord had made her husband king.
-Because of his disloyalty to God his offspring, with the exception of Abijah, would be destroyed and not be buried (I Ki.15: 29).
+Because of his disloyalty to God his offspring, with the exception of Abijah, would be destroyed and not be buried (I Kings 15:29).
 Abijah, her son, would die the moment the woman set foot in her home and he would be the only one that shall be buried.
 Israel as a nation shall be scattered among the nations for not remaining loyal to God Jehovah.